1941 Iraqi coup d'état

-The coup
+Background and coup

-From 1939 to 1941 a pro-British government headed by the Regent 'Abd al-Ilah and Prime Minister Nuri as-Said ruled Iraq.
-Iraq severed relations with Germany on 5 September 1939, following the outbreak of World War II in Europe.
-However, Nuri had to tread carefully between his close relationship with Britain and dependence on pro-German Army officers and cabinet members.
-By that time, Iraq became a refuge to Arab leaders who fled Mandatory Palestine as a result of the failed Palestinian Arab revolt against the British.
+From 1939 to 1941, a pro-British regime headed by the Regent 'Abd al-Ilah and Prime Minister Nuri as-Said ruled Iraq.
+Iraq severed relations with Nazi Germany on 5 September 1939 following the outbreak of World War II in Europe.
+However, Nuri tread carefully between his close relationship with Britain and dependence on pro-German Iraqi army officers and cabinet members.
+By this time, Iraq had become a refuge for Palestinian Arab leaders who had fled Mandatory Palestine as a result of the failed 1936–39 Arab revolt in Palestine.

 Among the key figures to arrive was the Grand Mufti of Jerusalem, Haj Amin al-Husseini, the Palestinian Arab nationalist leader of the failed revolt.
 The Golden Square coup was launched on 1 April 1941, overthrowing the Regent and installing Rashid Ali al-Gaylani as Prime Minister.
+On 2 May of the same year, Prime Minister Taha al-Hashimi was forced to resign after the conspirators surrounded the Royal Palace in Baghdad.

 British response

-Empire forces sent to quell the revolt

-On 18 April, Britain reacted by landing the Indian 20th Infantry Brigade at Basra, the first used Native Assyrian Levies esp in Habbaniyah. elements of Iraqforce.
-Britain claimed it was entitled to do this under its defence treaty with Iraq.
+On 18 April, in response to the coup the 20th Indian Infantry Brigade was landed at Basra.
+The British could initially draw upon the Iraq Levies especially in Habbaniyah, with elements of Iraqforce.
+The British government justified their invasion of Iraq under the terms of the 1930 Anglo-Iraqi Treaty.